timescale/docs/timescaledb/how-to-guides/upgrades/major-upgrade.md

 with your existing continuous aggregates.

-If incompatible retention policies are present when you perform the upgrade, the `ignore_invalidation_older_than` setting is automatically disabled, and a notice is shown.
+If incompatible retention policies are present when you perform the upgrade, the `ignore_invalidation_older_than` setting is automatically turned off, and a notice is shown.

 For more information about changes to continuous aggregates and data retention policies, see the [release notes][relnotes-20].